janaSunrise/HypixelIO/CONTRIBUTING.md

     ...
 ```

 Since we don't utilize automatic documentation generation, use of this syntax should not be used in the code contributed here.

-Should the purpose and type of the input variables not be easily discernable from the variable name and type annotation a prose explanation can be used.
-Explicit references to variables, function, classes, etc. should be wrapped with backticks (`` ` ``)
+Should the purpose and type of the input variables not be easily discernable from the variable name and type
+annotation a prose explanation can be used.
+Explicit references to variables, function, classes, etc. should be
+wrapped with backticks (`` ` ``), such as \`variable\`.

 For example, the above docstring would become: